w3f/polkadot-wiki/docs/learn/learn-async-backing.md

   demand.

-- Parachains can generate blocks and have them placed into **unincluded segments** of parablock ancestors (i.e. parablocks that are seconded but not yet backed by paravalidators and included in the relay chain) rather than ancestors included in the relay chain state.
+- Parachains can generate blocks and have them placed into **unincluded segments** of parablock ancestors rather than the latest, included relay chain parent.

 ### Unincluded Segments